 As an online student, you will receive the same valuable education as those who are on-the-ground.
-The Ohio State University is taking action to ensure the academic integrity of our online programs during every step of your Buckeye experience.
+Ohio State takes action to ensure the academic integrity of online programs during every step of your Buckeye experience.

-One of the ways we ensure academic integrity is through developing and endorsing proctoring solutions for assessments and examinations.
+One of the ways academic integrity is ensured is through developing and endorsing proctoring solutions for assessments and examinations.

 On-Campus in the Student Testing Center

 The Student Testing Center in the Student Academic Services Building is an option for students on or near the Columbus campus to take exams in a proctored environment.

 Proctorio is an online proctoring solution that is fully integrated into CarmenCanvas.
 The software enables the instructor to record exam audio and access webcam and screen recordings for review afterword.
 Additionally, algorithms are used to identify potential academic misconduct and efficiently review the relevant recording segments.

 Ohio State is a member of the Consortium of College Testing Centers, which has 355 institutional members across multiple countries and offers students the opportunity to take exams in a physical proctored environment.
 Students can find a member location by visiting the Consortium of College Testing Centers website.

 Ohio State Regional Campuses